OpenSILEX/opensilex-r/README.md

   scientific_object_type = "vocabulary:Plant"
 )
 ```

-First we will get all data relative to our scientfic object: it can be factor level or germplasm for example.
+First we will get all data relative to our scientific object: it can be factor level or germplasm for example.
 ```R
 os_modalities <- opensilexR::get_scientific_object_modalities(
     host = configuration$host,